cicada-solvers/libergo/LWH.md

 - num_workers - This is the number of workers that will be used to process the hashes.
 - existing_hash - This is the hash that you are looking for. *DO NOT CHANGE THIS*

-Once you have downloaded the .zip file from the site (TBD), then you will need to run ./processhashes.
+Once you have downloaded a .zip file from the site (TBD), then you will need to run ./processhashes.
 It will find the zip files in the directory and then start hashing the byte array into SHA-512, Whirlpool, and Blake2b-512.
 It will remove the range from the permutation text file that is in the zip file.
 Then it will remove the zip file.
 If you stop the process, it will resume on the last permutation file you were processing.
 That way, you do not have to